-Tasman District currently has 137 farms that supply Fonterra and are therefore subject to the national targets of the Clean Streams Accord.
-The 2010/2011 reporting period saw further positive steps forward by most farms towards meeting the Accord targets.
+Tasman District currently has 133 farms that supply Fonterra and are therefore subject to the national targets of the Clean Streams Accord.
+The 2011/2012 reporting period saw further positive steps forward by most farms towards meeting the Accord targets.
 At the end of the season, Tasman Accord statistics were:

-- 95% of streams have stock excluded from them. - 100% of estuaries and lakes have stock excluded from them. - 95% of regular crossings have bridges or culverts. - 100% of farms have a nutrient budget. - 92% of farms comply with their consent conditions or regional rules.
+- 95% of streams have stock excluded from them. - 100% of estuaries and lakes have stock excluded from them. - 96% of regular crossings have bridges or culverts. - 100% of farms have a nutrient budget. - 94% of farms complied with their consent conditions or regional rules on the day of inspection.

 Heading into the new dairy season Tasman District continues to present a good rate of compliance with respect to farm dairy effluent management.
-These results show that Tasman District now meets the Accord targets relating to stock exclusion to water ways and estuaries, bridging, and nutrient management.
+These results show that Tasman District continues to meet the Accord targets relating to stock exclusion to water ways and estuaries, bridging, and nutrient management.